What is abortion?

 Abortion is performed by obstetrician-gynecologists with specialized training.

 Millions of women around the world have done safe medical abortions at home.
-For safety, what is important is that women have access to the medicines and get accurate information on how to use the medicines, what to expect after taking the medicines, and how to identify signs of a possible complication.
+For safety, what is important is that women consult a doctor and get accurate information on how to use the medicines, what to expect after taking the medicines, and how to identify signs of a possible complication.

 You may get heavy bleeding and cramping.
 Keep yourself hydrated to avoid diarrhea or constipation.